 Guidelines for S/U or W from a course:

-Any grade below a C- in an S/U class is a U, while a D is passing for many courses in your major.
-The BI 21x series and all math courses require a C- or better, and students who are in a series should have a C- or better before moving forward.
+- Any grade below a C- in an S/U class is a U, while a D is passing for many courses in your major.
+The BI 22x series and all math courses require a C- or better, and students who are in a series should have a C- or better before moving forward.
 Most professional schools will not accept Ds in courses that are prerequisites.

-Students must have 2.0 cumulative OSU and major GPA (see MyDegrees), but they can have down to a D- in some courses (see above).
+- Students must have 2.0 cumulative OSU and major GPA (see MyDegrees), but they can have down to a D- in some courses (see above).

-When a course is repeated for a grade at OSU, only the second grade counts for GPA even if the grade is lower.
+- When a course is repeated for a grade at OSU, only the second grade counts for GPA even if the grade is lower.
 Both the first and second grades will appear on transcripts.
 If the student repeats the course for a third time, the grade will not replace the second grade in their GPA, and all grades will appear on transcripts.

 Week 2 Students can drop a course online.
 Adding courses requires department and instructor approval.
 Contact the department office of the unit offering the course for details.